Revision 24-2; Effective April 1, 2024

 SNAP

-A person who loses eligibility due to the work requirement time limit may regain eligibility an unlimited number of times if the person:
+A person who loses eligibility due to the ABAWD federal time limit (FTL) may regain eligibility an unlimited number of times if the person becomes exempt from the ABAWD work requirement.

 Related Policy